go-gorm/gorm.io/pages/gen/database_to_structs.md

 WithTableNameStrategy(ns func(tableName string) (targetTableName string))

-// WithModelNameStrategy specify model struct name naming strategy, only work when syncing table from db WithModelNameStrategy(ns func(tableName string) (modelName string))
+// WithModelNameStrategy specify model struct name naming strategy, only work when syncing table from db
+// If an empty string is returned, the table will be ignored WithModelNameStrategy(ns func(tableName string) (modelName string))

 // WithFileNameStrategy specify file name naming strategy, only work when syncing table from db